Teikyo Lab.

 The roots of this can be traced back to the levy imposed by the Edo shogunate when it licensed red-light districts.
 In the Meiji period, the police under the Ministry of Home Affairs inherited this system and established an expense item called police detective expenses (later an expense item called police confidential expenses).
 This is where the history of confidential funds begins.

-Furthermore, around the time the Imperial Diet was established, a confidential expenditure system was established in the central government, and confidential expenditures were recorded in each ministry such as the Cabinet, Ministry of Home Affairs (headquarters and regional offices), Ministry of Foreign Affairs, Ministry of War, Ministry of the Navy, and Ministry of Justice. ing.
-Although it was based on the national budget framework, each ministry and agency was exceptionally allowed to manage it independently, without being questioned by Congress or other government agencies about how it was spent.
-And since confidential historical materials are usually disposed of, it remains unclear how confidential funds were used throughout history.
-However, Professor Koyama learns that there are historical materials that can confirm the contents of this black box.
+Furthermore, around the time of the founding of the Imperial Diet, the central government also created a confidential funds system, with confidential funds allocated to each ministry and agency, including the Cabinet, the Ministry of Home Affairs (headquarters and local offices), the Ministry of Foreign Affairs, the Ministry of Army, the Ministry of Navy, and the Ministry of Justice.
+Although this was based on the framework of the national budget, each ministry and agency was exceptionally allowed to manage its funds independently, and was not questioned by the Diet or other government agencies about how it was used.
+Furthermore, because historical documents that deal with confidentiality were usually disposed of, it remained unknown how confidential funds were used throughout history.
+However, Professor Koyama discovered that historical documents existed that could reveal the contents of this black box.

 Historical materials related to secret diplomatic funds related to the Manchuria Incident.